 Lotus pose can be practiced anywhere, anytime!
 (Source: Visualhunt)

 Before getting started with your yoga routine, make sure you’re wearing comfortable clothing that you can easily stretch and move about in.
 If you’re wearing clothes that are too tight, or even too loose and floaty, you won’t be able to move as easily and this will hinder your breathing and concentration.
+Check out our great blog on easy stretching before you start.

 Once you’ve got yourself comfy and ready to go, come forward onto your mat and get started with the 5 detailed steps below.